What to remember:

 What is intestinal hyperpermeability?

-The main causes of leaky intestine
+The main causes of leaky gut

 Symptoms of leaky gut